Giadissima/SortImages/README.md

 ## Overview

 The SortImages tool is a powerful utility designed to efficiently organize images based on various parameters, including image names, metadata, and folder names.
 It extends its functionality to subdirectories, providing a comprehensive solution for image organization.
+AAAAAAAAAAAAAAAAAAAAAAA

 ![Representative image of the project](assets/screen.png?raw=true "SortImages Screenshot")